hanpari/sovereign/source/02/061_mission.md

 ...

 I messed up.
 Whinies, Pities, and Talkies dead, Dwarfus and I alive.
 The ship was more robust than anticipated.
-Rest of my rotten life staying in Dwarfus' company.
+Destined to stay the Rest of my rotten life in Dwarfus' company?
 What a lonely and miserable death.
 Now I understand why the Elves kept praying so much.
 I don't want to die like this.
 My grand finale should've been quick and painless.
 Help me!'